 Covering items while cooking or baking

-I reuse plastic grocery bags or soft plastic bags I end up with for baking sourdough— it’s ideal to cover the bowls in plastic while proofing, so I keep them and reuse them time after time.
+We reuse plastic grocery bags or soft plastic bags when baking sourdough— it’s ideal to cover the bowls in plastic while proofing, and they can be reused time after time.

 Travel or gym laundry